Pearlfish: Characteristics

 Pearlfishes are slender, distinguished by having dorsal fin rays that are shorter than their anal fin rays.
 They have translucent, scaleless bodies reminiscent of eels.
 The largest pearlfish are about 50 cm in length.
 They reproduce by laying oval-shaped eggs, about 1 mm in length.

 Ecology

 Pearlfishes are unusual in that the adults of most species live inside various types of invertebrates.
-They typically live inside clams, starfish, or sea squirts, and are simply commensal, not harming their hosts.
-However, some species are known to be parasitic on sea cucumbers, eating their gonads and living in their anal pores.
+They typically live inside clams, sea cucumbers, starfish, or sea squirts, and are simply commensal, not harming their hosts.
+However, some species are known to be parasitic towards sea cucumbers, eating their gonads and other internal organs.
 Pearlfish usually live alone, or in pairs.

 Regardless of the habits of the adults, the larvae of pearlfish are free-living among the plankton.
 Pearlfish larvae can be distinguished by the presence of a long filament in front of their dorsal fins, sometimes with various appendages attached.

 Genera

 The genera are divided into three major groupings based on their level of symbiosis: